 Sometimes you lose the key or combination to your lock.
 It is easy to misplace a key that you only use once a year.
 I can help you get that lock off.
 First I will try to use lockpicks.
 Then if you find the key later you can use the padlock again.
 If I can’t pick the lock in ten minutes or the lock is malfunctioning I will cut the lock off.
 Total cost tax already included is:

-- $65 for a service call to areas within a few miles of Green Lake
+- $120 for a trip charge to areas within a few miles of Green Lake

 I do not accept any responsibility for what happens if you do any of the following: